mzhang28/blog/content/posts/2018-10-26-twenty-years-of-rsa-attacks.md

 >>> M = b"I (Bob) owes Marvin $100,000 USD"
 ```

 Obviously, Bob, an intellectual, will refuse to sign the message.
+However,
-However, suppose Marvin now transforms his message into a more innocent looking one.
-He does this by turning M into `M' = (r^e)*M mod N` where r is an integer that's coprime to N:
+suppose Marvin now transforms his message into a more innocent looking one.
+He
+does this by turning $M$ into $M' = r^eM \mod N$ where r is an integer that's
+coprime to $N$:

 ```py
 >>> from random import randint